-LibertyLink cotton was transformed to include the bacterial bar gene which codes for an enzyme that very effectively deactivates glufosinate (Liberty herbicide).
+LibertyLink cotton was transformed to include the bacterial bar gene which codes for an enzyme that very effectively deactivates glufosinate.
 LibertyLink cotton tolerance of glufosinate is excellent.
 In Phytogen's WideStrike cotton, the bacterial pat gene was inserted for use as a selectable marker during transformation events for lepidopteron pest resistance.
 The pat gene also codes for the enzyme that deactivates glufosinate.
 However, tolerance of varieties with the WideStrike trait to glufosinate is not complete.
 Varieties with the WideStrike and Roundup Ready traits have excellent tolerance of glyphosate.

 According to the EPA, glufosinate herbicide can be applied to WideStrike cotton.
 However, the grower is liable for any crop injury resulting from the application.
-Neither Bayer CropScience nor Dow AgroSciences/Phytogen recommend or warrant the use of glufosinate on WideStrike cotton.
+Neither Bayer CropScience nor Dow AgroSciences/Phytogen warrant the use of glufosinate on WideStrike cotton.

 Some injury can be expected when glufosinate is applied to WideStrike cotton.
 The injury is basically leaf burn, and can range from very minor to rather significant.
 The injury is contact in nature, and the crop generally recovers.
 Most research in North Carolina has not shown significant yield reduction of WideStrike cotton when glufosinate is used as described below.
-However, exceptions have occurred with PHY 499 WRF.
+However, some exceptions have occurred.

 If glufosinate is used in WideStrike cotton, only two applications at 29 fluid ounces each are suggested.
-Make the first application to 1- to 3-leaf cotton and the second to 5- to 8-leaf cotton.
-Rates in excess of 29 fluid ounces are discouraged unless absolutely needed for weed control; higher rates cause more foliar burn.
+Applications should be based on weed size.
+The first application is typically needed about 14 days after planting, and the second application is needed about two weeks after the first application.
+Rates in excess of 29 fluid ounces are discouraged unless needed for weed control; higher rates cause more foliar burn.
 Ammonium sulfate can increase weed control by glufosinate.
 However, ammonium sulfate can increase WideStrike cotton response to glufosinate and its use is generally discouraged.
 Additionally, application after the eight-leaf stage of WideStrike cotton should be avoided.
 Application near first bloom or later may cause unacceptable crop injury and yield reduction.
-S-metolachlor, acetochlor (Warrant), or insecticides added to glufosinate usually increase WideStrike cotton injury, and there is some evidence that these mixtures may reduce yield.
+S-metolachlor, acetochlor, or insecticides added to glufosinate usually increase WideStrike cotton injury, and there is some evidence that these mixtures may reduce yield.